jacobtordjman/SparrowFlix/docs/component-roles.md

   - Store original files as backup
   - Provide file IDs for initial processing
 - **Migration Plan**: Move to a free-tier CDN or self-hosted object store when possible
+- **Should NOT**:
+  - Serve content directly to users
+  - Store user data or authentication details
+  - Act as a long-term CDN

 ## Web App
 - **Primary Role**: User-facing streaming platform